 Some mums expect to feel excited and happy throughout their pregnancy.
 Unfortunately this isn't always the case, but there are things you can do to take care of your mental health.

 We all dream of floating calmly through pregnancy, but many women feel more vulnerable or anxious.
 Try our practical tips to help you relax in pregnancy.

-Stress in pregnancy is not unusual.
-Here are some ideas for how you can relax and look after your emotional wellbeing when you’re pregnant.
+It’s natural to get a bit stressed when you’re pregnant.
+Here are some ideas for how you can relax and look after your emotional wellbeing.

 Pregnancy and having a baby can be an exciting and demanding time for women.
-If you have an existing or past mental health condition it brings extra challenges and you are at higher risk of relapse during this time than at others.
+If you have a mental health condition it brings extra challenges and you are at higher risk of relapse during this time than at others.

 Myths and facts about mental health

-ℹLast reviewed on February 1st, 2015.
-Next review date February 1st, 2018.
+ℹLast reviewed on October 11th, 2018.
+Next review date October 11th, 2021.